unique379r/cbs-mirseq/CBS-miRSeq.v1.0/README.md

 =================================================================
 No installation is required, however pipeline requires prerequisite third party softwares that need to be installed first.
 However, The simplest way to install CBS-miRSeq on your machine is to download virtual machine image (https://drive.google.com/file/d/0ByG63sGTZ4JTSEVOSlhOVlE1UGs/view?usp=sharing).

-Note: For more detail please refer to the CBS-miRSeq manual (https://drive.google.com/file/d/0ByG63sGTZ4JTd04zRXgyem1Ddmc/view?usp=sharing)
+Note: For more detail please refer to the CBS-miRSeq source code and manual (https://bitbucket.org/unique379/cbs-mirseq/overview)

-Disclaimer: Its rquested to user that each software/tools used within this pipelines, need to be cited propoerly.
+Disclaimer: Its rquested to user that each software/tools used within this pipelines, need to be cited properly.

 Quick Installation:
 =================================================================
 1. Run
-$: sudo bash ./CBS-miRSeq-SystemPackagesInstall.v1.0.sh
+$: sudo bash INSTALL/CBS-miRSeq-SystemPackagesInstall.v1.0.sh
 ## Follow the instructions.
 Description: This Script will allow user to install system dependencies if missing.
 Note1: There is no guarantee that every required dependency will install automatically.